 The Truncated Tetrahedron

-The truncated tetrahedron is a 3D uniform polyhedron bounded by 4 hexagonal faces and 4 triangular faces.
+The truncated tetrahedron is a 3D uniform polyhedron bounded by 8 polygons (4 hexagons and 4 triangles), 18 edges, and 12 vertices.
 It is the simplest of the Archimedean polyhedra.
 It may be constructed by truncating the tetrahedron at 1/3 of its edge length.

-The truncated tetrahedron has 18 edges, 6 of which correspond with the 6 edges of the tetrahedron.
-It has 12 vertices.
+Six of the edges of the truncated tetrahedron correspond with the 6 edges of the tetrahedron.

 In order to be able to identify the truncated tetrahedron in various projections of 4D objects, it is useful to know how it appears from various viewpoints.
 The following are some of the commonly-encountered views: